InterstellarOne/Tidal-Light/README.md

 # Linux App (Tidal Hi-Fi)
 1. Press Ctrl+= to open settings.
 Go to the Themeing tab.
-2. Go to https://github.com/InterstellarOne/Tidal-Light/blob/main/no-header.css, click the copy button to copy the theme, then paste that into the styles box.
+2. Go to https://github.com/InterstellarOne/Tidal-Light/blob/main/no-header.css, click the copy button to copy the theme, then paste that into the _Custom CSS_ box.
 ![image](https://github.com/user-attachments/assets/7f37ba29-8cc5-4268-940b-b38daf636213)
+3. Restart the app.